transparency-dev/static-ct/deployment/live/gcp/static-ct-staging/cloudbuild/tesseract/README.md

 `^staging-deploy-(.+)$` and is responsible for:

-1. Building the `cmd/gcp` and `cmd/gcp/staging` Docker images from the last commit with a `^staging-deploy-(.+)$` tag, 1.
-Update [staging logs'](/deployment/live/gcp/static-ct-staging/logs/) Cloud Run service with the latest Docker image, 1.
-Update [staging logs'](/deployment/live/gcp/static-ct-staging/logs/) infrastructure with the latest Terraform config.
+1. Building the `cmd/gcp` and `cmd/gcp/staging` Docker images from the last commit with a `^staging-deploy-(.+)$` tag.
+1. Updating [staging
+logs'](/deployment/live/gcp/static-ct-staging/logs/) Cloud Run service with the latest Docker image.
+1. Updating [staging
+logs'](/deployment/live/gcp/static-ct-staging/logs/) infrastructure with the latest Terraform config.

 ## Initial setup